Here are some of my paintings relating to Mars, displayed in reverse chronological order of creation. Click on any one for a larger view.

 The nuclear powerplant in the foreground is located some distance away from the base, behind a large rocky outcrop, to shield the base from the reactor's radiation.

 In the distance, a SpaceX Starship stands at the newly established launch and landing pad.
-The pad is located a few kilometers away from the base and over a hill to protect the base from rocket exhaust sandblasting during Starship liftoffs and landings.
+The pad is located a few kilometers away from the base and beyond a hill to protect the base from rocket exhaust sandblasting during Starship liftoffs and landings.

 Mars Transfer Vehicle Stabilized by Gravity Gradient in Mars Orbit